faamaral/shopmate/README.md

-# Simple shop online app
+# Shopmate - A simple shop online app

 A simple online store application created using flutter framework for practical learning purposes.